Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 “Why her?”
 Xiù asked him.
 “Why not Byron Media?”

 “Three reasons.
 One, she’s one’a the few journalists in the world nowadays who gives more of a shit about the truth than her paycheck, and BM is all about the paycheck.
 Two, me an’ her father go way back.
 And three, she was in on DEEP RELIC herself.
-Use each other---you got somethin’ she wants, she has somethin’ you want.
+Use each other - you got somethin’ she wants, she has somethin’ you want.
 Make a trade.”

 “...Okay.
 So we exercise our free speech whatever and give this gal an interview…” Allison said. “...Then what?
 What does it change?”